IBM-Bluemix-Docs/node/configuration.md

 ## Next steps
 {: #next_steps-config notoc}

-The `ibm-cloud-config` supports searching for values by using three search pattern types: `cloudfoundry`, `env`, and `file`.
+The `ibm-cloud-config` supports searching for values by using four search pattern types: `user-provided`, `cloudfoundry`, `env`, and `file`.
 If you would like to check out other supported search patterns and search pattern examples, check the [Usage](https://github.com/ibm-developer/ibm-cloud-env#usage){: external} section.